phapaleganesh/k8s-ai-driven-predictive-autoscalar/README.md

 The manifest folder containers k8s deployment file which is require for this implementation.

-* prometheus
-This folder contains promentheus deployments file.
+**prometheus** folder contains promentheus deployments file.
 To apply this, go to the folder and run:
 ```
 kubectl apply -f .
 ```
-* test-app
-This folder contains a test app which will be use for predictive auto scaling.
+**test-app** folder contains a test app which will be use for predictive auto scaling.
 To deploy this, go to the folder and run:
 ```
 kubectl apply -f .
 ```
-* predictive-autoscalar
-This folder contains predictive autoscalar.
+**predictive-autoscalar** folder contains predictive autoscalar.
 Before applying this k8s manifests, edit the ENV variables in the `predictive-autoscalar.yaml` file according to you application and require values.
 To deploy this, run:
 ```
 kubectl apply -f .